EXCLUSIVE-Airbus to lose over $5 bln in orders under AirAsia X's proposed restructuring

 "We are working with all stakeholders to expedite the completion of this recapitalisation so that we can start flying again," she said.

-The airline said the alternative was a liquidation with nothing for creditors and shareholders.
+The airline, which has been recording losses since June 2019, said the alternative was a liquidation with nothing for creditors and shareholders.

 Airbus and BOCA declined to comment while legal proceedings and discussions are ongoing.